 - Make note of his/her name, phone number, media affiliation, what the story is about and what information you are asked to provide.

-- If you are uncomfortable for any reason about returning a reporter's call or answering a reporter's questions, contact the Office of Public Affairs for assistance, 520-626-7301.
-We also request that you let the Office of Public Affairs know when you speak to a reporter, so we can be on the lookout for the story.
+- If you are uncomfortable for any reason about returning a reporter's call or answering a reporter's questions, contact the UArizona Health Sciences Office of Communications for assistance, 520-626-7301.
+We also request that you let the UArizona Health Sciences Office of Communications know when you speak to a reporter, so we can be on the lookout for the story.

 - Respond as soon as possible; reporters usually are working on a deadline.
 If an immediate response is not practical, or you want time to collect your thoughts, offer to call back at a specific time and be sure to follow through.